Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: Introduction

 \section{Introduction}

 We build upon and unite two perspectives on flag varieties: On the one hand, there has been progress in understanding the totally nonnegative parts of flag varieties and how we can characterize them, including \cite{Lus2}\cite{pos}\cite{Wil}\cite{TW}\cite{Lam}\cite{Lus3} and \cite{BK}.
-On the other hand, there has been interest in the tropicalizations of flag varieties and various ways to understand the resulting tropical flag variety, including \cite{SS}\cite{Spe}\cite{BLM} and \cite{BEZ}.
+On the other hand, there has been interest in the tropicalizations of flag varieties and various ways to understand the resulting tropical flag varieties, including \cite{SS}\cite{Spe}\cite{BLM} and \cite{BEZ}.
 The Grassmannian is a particularly nice flag variety where these two mathematical notions have been brought together.
-It has been proven that the \textit{totally nonnegative tropical Grassmannian}, which is the space of realizable positive tropical linear spaces, equals the totally nonnegative part of the \textit{Dressian}, which is a tropical version of the Grassmannian \cite{SW}\cite{ALS}\cite{SW2}.
-Here, we show that the totally nonnegative tropical complete flag variety equals the totally nonnegative complete flag Dressian.
+It has been proven that the \textit{totally nonnegative tropical Grassmannian}, which is the space of realizable positive tropical linear spaces, equals the totally nonnegative part of the \textit{Dressian}, which parameterizes all tropical linear spaces, not just those that are realizable \cite{SW}\cite{ALS}\cite{SW2}.
+Here, we show that the \textit{totally nonnegative tropical complete flag variety} equals the \textit{totally nonnegative complete flag Dressian}.

 The \textit{real Grassmannian} of $k$-planes in $n$-space, $\Gr_{k,n}$, is the variety where each point corresponds to a $k$-dimensional linear subspace of $\mathbb{R}^n$.
 A natural generalization of the Grassmannian is the \textit{flag variety} $\textnormal{Fl}_{\bm{r},n}$ of rank $\bm{r}=(r_1,r_2,\ldots, r_k)$ in $n$-space.
 The points of this space correspond to collections of linear subspaces $L_1\subsetneq L_2\subsetneq \cdots \subsetneq L_k\subset \mathbb{R}^n$ such that $\dim(L_i)=r_i$.
 Two notable examples of flag varieties are $\Gr_{k,n}$, of rank $(k)$, and the complete flag variety $\textnormal{Fl}_n$, of rank $(1,2,\ldots,n)$.